Section 9A. (1) As used in this section and in section nine B, the following words shall have the following meanings:

 (a) children and adults who, in the absence of a demonstration project, would be otherwise eligible for medical assistance pursuant to section nine;

-(b) infants to age one and pregnant women whose financial eligibility as determined by the division does not exceed 200 per cent of the federal poverty level, and children and adolescents aged one to 18 years, inclusive, whose financial eligibility as determined by the division does not exceed 133 per cent of the federal poverty level and who would otherwise not qualify for Medicaid within the definition of traditional beneficiaries;
+(b) infants to age 1 and pregnant women whose financial eligibility, as determined by the division, does not exceed 200 per cent of the federal poverty level and children and adolescents aged 1 to 20 years, inclusive, whose financial eligibility, as determined by the division, does not exceed 150 per cent of the federal poverty level.

 (c) children and adolescents, from birth to 18 years, inclusive, whose financial eligibility as determined by the division exceeds 133 per cent but is not more than 300 per cent of the federal poverty level, including such children and adolescents made eligible for medical benefits under this chapter by Title XXI of the Social Security Act.

-(d) adults 19 to 64, inclusive, whose financial eligibility as determined by the division does not exceed 133 per cent of the federal poverty level and who otherwise would not qualify for Medicaid within the definition of traditional beneficiaries; provided, however, that said adults shall meet such other eligibility criteria that the division and the secretary may establish, including, but not limited to, the presence of dependent children in the household.
+(d) persons aged 21 to 64, inclusive, whose financial eligibility, as determined by the division, does not exceed 133 per cent of the federal poverty level; provided, however, that such persons shall meet such other eligibility criteria that the division and the secretary may establish.

 (e) persons who are disabled, blind or chronically ill and eligible for benefits under the provisions of sections 16 and 16A.